 We offer two unique streams:

 The program begins with a three week, on-campus Foundations Institute in which you'll learn more about adult education theory and practice and about the different phases in the program.
 During this time, you'll have time and space to begin to design your learning program and refine your thinking about your areas of interest.
-Take a look and see what the July 2013 Foundations Institute was like for Barry Thompson, Master of Adult Education (2018) and a Professor in the School of Skilled Trades, Durham College.

 After you return home, you’ll continue to work with the support of your cohort.
 We find that strong peer relationships, peer to peer teaching and learning enhances the graduate experience and helps to challenge thinking and foster new perspectives.
 We use distance technologies to establish areas of common ground, foster meaningful conversations, reduce a sense of isolation, and help you move to completion.
 The program engages students in both online conversations and seminars and independent scholarly reading and writing.